7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 }
 ```

-Suppose the `HostPostgresData` is a component provided by the application modules.
+Suppose `HostPostgresData` is a component provided by the application modules.
 This path can be
-added to the postgres containers mounts by adding to the additional dependencies of the provider
+added to the PostgreSQL container's mounts by adding to the additional dependencies of the provider
 magnet:

 ```scala mdoc:silent